webpy/webpy.github.com/index.md

 [watchdog.net](http://watchdog.net/), a political watchdog site, is built in web.py.

+[sitecanary.com](https://sitecanary.com/) a site for being alerted if your website is down.

 [colr.org](http://www.colr.org), a color scheme picking site, is built in web.py.

 [ChiefMal](http://www.chiefmall.com/), a contractor search tool, was built with web.py.